If you weighed your startup funding options and decided to approach private investors, you’ll need to do some prep work before pitching them.

 remember: don’t feel the need to address every one of these questions in your presentation. you’re preparing answers to these questions so you can confidently answer them should they be asked after your pitch.

-How to Get a Meeting with Investors
+How to Find Investors for a Restaurant and Get a Meeting With Them

 So the rumors are true: “who you know” in the industry increases your likelihood of scoring a meeting with an investor.

+But the question is how to get those investors for a restaurant to meet with you.
 If you know someone who knows someone whose aunt has invested in several restaurants over the years, ask for an introduction.
 Take stock of your personal network and ask people you know in the industry if they know anyone who might be interested in investing in your business.
 How to get a meeting with investors can first start with a personal connection, where you’re more likely to get a meeting because your connection can vouch for your character and credibility as a business owner.

 If you don’t have personal connections, here’s where you’ll want to start looking for an investor.